keeesuke/keeesuke.github.io/README.md

 - Installed cameras on warehouse conveyors to capture images of over 200,000 products, used image recognition to identify discrepancies in registered product sizes, and assigning smaller packages to save $500K annually in transportation costs.

 **System Engineer @ Amazon Japan, Control Engineer (_Apr 2019 - Oct 2019, Mar 2021 - Nov 2023_)**
-- Led the creation and implementation of a warehouse visualization system on a team of 4, deployed across six warehouses with 500+ users.
-Successfully handled 300+ troubleshooting tickets.
+- Led the implementation of a monitoring system used by over 500+ users nationwide, overseeing the launch of 6 warehouses and managing all aspects from system design to development, testing, deployment, and maintenance.
 - Developed a tool for warehouse operations using Python, empowering on-site team to monitor the remaining unpicked items for each truck shipment time, reduced $400K in unnecessary server expenses.
 - Successfully migrated the MySQL community database used in the monitoring tool to Aurora MySQL RDS, implementing AWS auto-scaling functions which has resulted in a 20% reduction in CPU traffic.